Search for chief diversity officer begins

 - Audit: In-depth interview with individuals and groups to assess how they perceive the climate for diversity and how it might be improved.
 Interviewees will include individuals and groups, such as students, faculty, administrators, staff, alumni and community representatives.

-- Final report: The report, including recommendations, will be submitted the Office of the President and, subsequently, released publicly.
+- Final report: The report, including recommendations, was submitted to the Office of the President and, subsequently, released publicly.

 About the consultant

-Jerlando Jackson, founder of The Jackson Consulting Firm, Madison, Wis., and Vilas Distinguished Professor of Higher Education at the University of Wisconsin, Madison, is leading the inventory and audit.
+Jerlando Jackson, founder of The Jackson Consulting Firm, Madison, Wis., and Vilas Distinguished Professor of Higher Education at the University of Wisconsin, Madison, led the inventory and audit.
 Jackson received a Ph.D. in educational leadership and policy studies from Iowa State (2000), and offered to donate his services.